tyskwo/portfolio/_portfolio/500_office-mayhem.md

 ---
 title: "Office Mayhem"
-excerpt: "A couch party game where you fight your friends to be 'Employee of the Day'."
+excerpt: "A party game where you step on your coworkers in any way imaginable to climb the corporate ladder."

 header:
   image: /assets/images/portfolio/2017/office-mayhem/feature.png